Ananda Omesh

-Omesh, born Ananda Rusdiana (born August 21, 1986) is an Indonesian actor, comedian, and presenter.
+Ananda Omesh, born Ananda Rusdiana (born August 21, 1986) is an Indonesian actor, comedian, and presenter.
 He is known for his work on the Trans TV variety show Extravaganza.
 He also has worked as a presenter on television shows such as 60 Minutes, Insert Pagi, Indonesia Mencari Bakat, and Missing Lyrics.

 Career

 He had an interest in playing hip-hop music, but never pursued it as a career.
 He began as one of the cast of the variety show Extravaganza.
 He hosted the Trans TV talent search show Indonesia Mencari Bakat in its first until fourth season.
 He won "Favorite Talent Show Presenter" award at the 2011 Panasonic Gobel Awards and is often called to work as an MC on Indonesian television.

 Personal life

-Rusdiana was born on August 21, 1986, in Sukabumi, West Java.
+Ananda Omesh was born on August 21, 1986, in Sukabumi, West Java.
 He is an alumnus of the Faculty of Communication of Padjadjaran University.
 He married actress and news anchor Dian Ayu Lestari on July 8, 2012.
 They have one daughter and one son.